r4yan2/emuparadise-dl/README.md

 ![](screenshots/simple_search_with_retrieve.png)

-To known the list of supported backend just type
+To know the list of supported backend just type

 ```bash
 emuparadise-dl list